-With the help of the return portal, you can process returns easily and quickly and receive them directly in the returns overview in your Sendcloud account.
-Below we explain how you can set up and activate the portal in a few simple steps.
-If you want to learn more about the return portal, check out the introductory article.
+Purpose: With the help of the return portal, you can process returns easily and quickly and receive them directly in the returns overview in your Sendcloud account.
+In this article we will explain how you can set up and activate the portal in a few simple steps.

 Step 2: Add a return address